KTH-LangSec/server-side-prototype-pollution/README.md

 # Server-Side Prototype Pollution

-Welcome!
-This repository contains a collection of Server-Side Prototype Pollution gadgets found in [Node.js](#nodejs), [Deno](#deno) standard libraries, and various 3rd-party [NPM packages](#npm-packages).
+Hej! :wave: This repository contains a collection of Server-Side Prototype Pollution gadgets found in [Node.js](#nodejs), [Deno](#deno) standard libraries, and various 3rd-party [NPM packages](#npm-packages).
 We also compile information about known [exploits](#exploits) against popular applications to showcase the